HMCS Chicoutimi (K156)

 HMCS Chicoutimi was a that served with the Royal Canadian Navy during the Second World War.
-She served primarily in the Battle of the Atlantic as an ocean escort.
+Constructed at Montreal, the ship entered service in 1941 and served primarily in the Battle of the Atlantic as an ocean convoy escort.
 She was named for Chicoutimi, Quebec.
+Towards the end of the war, the vessel was used as a training ship.
+Soon after the war's end in 1945 the ship was decommissioned and sold for scrap in 1946.